OFFIS-DAI/mango/docs/source/tutorial.rst

     [AgentAddress(protocol_addr='protocol_addr', aid='aid')]

 Next, we set up its :meth:`mango.Agent.handle_message` function.
 The controller needs to distinguish between two message types:
-The replies to feed_in requests and later the acknowledgements that a new maximum feed_in was set by a pv agent.
+The replies to feed_in requests and later the acknowledgments that a new maximum feed_in was set by a pv agent.
 We assign the key `performative` of the metadata of the message to do this.
 We set the `performative` entry to `inform` for feed_in replies and to `accept_proposal` for feed_in change acknowledgements.
+The task of the performative is here to mark the content we send, this enables receiving agents to handle it accordingly.

 .. testcode::

+    from mango import Agent, Performatives

     class ControllerAgent(Agent):
         def __init__(self, known_agents):